7 tips for a winning sustainable packaging strategy

 But the Flexible Packaging Association reports that flexible pouches “still result in a substantial reduction in the amount of material sent to landfill versus other types of packaging.”
 In fact, steel cans have 3 times the net rate of landfilled material versus flexible pouches.
-So many steel cans are thrown away instead of recycled, the recycling rate for steel cans would need to increase from 71% to 91% for the steel can to match the lower volume of landfilled material of the flexible pouch.
+Because so many steel cans are thrown away instead of being recycled, the recycling rate for steel cans would need to increase from 71% to 91% for the steel can to match the lower volume of landfilled material of the flexible pouch.

 Does this mean you should abandon rigid packaging formats?
 Not necessarily.
 But it's almost always worth it to consider adding flexible packaging to your assortment.